jdnklau/NeuroB/doc/formats/json-db.md

 * `gathered-predicates`: List of predicate objects gathered from the source, containing evaluation over various backends (see below).

+Also each file only should refer to one B machine, it is technically possible to have further machines matching the above pattern in the file.

 ## Format of gathered predicates

 The gathered predicates are stored as objects themselves.